joepetrillo/orderly/README.md

 **Backend** - Probably Express + PostgreSQL

-steps

-1) Install nodejs
-2) run "npm install"
+### Instructions

+1. Install NodeJS (npm comes with this)
+2. Clone the repository
+3. run `npm install`
-3) run "npm run dev"
+4. run `npm run dev`
-4) open "localhost:3001" in your browser
+5. open `localhost:3001` in your browser

+The frontend will be on `http://localhost:3000` and backend will be on port `http://localhost:3001`